-Florida car insurance laws mandate that drivers carry $10,000 of personal injury protection (PIP).
+You must have $10,000 of property damage liability to pay for damage to others’ cars.
+Florida laws also mandate that drivers carry $10,000 of personal injury protection (PIP).
 It covers you, your passengers and other authorized drivers of your car who are injured while in your insured vehicle.
-You also must have $10,000 of property damage liability to pay for damage to others’ cars.

 If you buy bodily injury liability coverage, the smallest amount you can buy is $10,000 per person (up to $20,000 per accident).
 Homeowners and those with substantial assets need more than that.

 Florida operates under a no-fault car insurance system.
 This means that after an accident, each driver files a claim with his or her own insurance company, regardless of who is at fault.
 This differs from most states where drivers injured in a car accident caused by another driver will get reimbursed from the at-fault motorist’s insurance company.
 This derives from the at-fault driver filing a bodily injury liability claim to pay for the injured driver’s medical expenses.

 Personal injury protection (PIP) is required in no-fault states